bechtleperings/vocab-entity-annotation-framework/docs/definitions/Recommendations.md

 The goal of recommendations in knowledge management is to make it easier for users to discover relevant and valuable information resources, even within a large and complex knowledge base.
 By presenting users with personalized recommendations, knowledge management systems can help to improve engagement, promote knowledge sharing, and enhance the overall quality of the knowledge base.

+## Requirements

+* an information entity can have multiple link recommendations

 ## Example